 The first of these proprietary technologies is a Proof-of-Stake consensus mechanism called Ouroboros.
 The Ouroborous protocol allows Cardano to scale as network usage increases, which should allow the blockchain to grow unhampered as the dApp ecosystem grows.
 In comparison to Proof-of-Work blockchains, which slow down at times of high network usage, Cardano’s network of validators can distribute resources accordingly if the blockchain experiences high transactional volume.

-Cardano’s Proof-of-Stake mechanism relies on a network of validators, also formally known as stake pool operators.
+Cardano’s Proof-of-Stake mechanism relies on a network of validators, also formally known as staking pool operators.
 Each validator within the network must stake (lock away) native ADA coins to operate a node.
 The number of ADA coins and the length of time staked determine the likelihood that a validator will be chosen to add a new block to the blockchain.

 Within the native Ouroboros protocol, Cardano also offers a Delegated-Proof-of-Stake (DPoS) mechanism which allows ADA token holders to support other validators rather than become a validator themselves.
 For supporting validators within the network, delegators can earn a share of all rewards.
 The staking reward is 4.99% for delegators or 5.27% for running a node.
 The generous rewards are the reason Cardano is one of the best staking coins.